 "I have dark skin, so trying to find a sunscreen, to put it simply, has been a total bitch.
 I've walked around with my face looking like Ashy Larry—my mother, who made sure I was moisturized every single day, would be ashamed.
 I've used tinted sunscreens I thought were for melanated folks, but turned out just being slightly less ashy than the ones not made for dark skin.
 It's as if people don't realize that some folks are darker than beige.
 I started wearing SPF 30 every day at 25 years old, so it's definitely been a journey with tons of trial and error.
 Kiehl's ultra facial moisturizer was my go-to in my younger days, but it can make you a little too dewy sometimes.
 Now, the Coola Sport White Tea SPF 50 sunscreen is a favorite of mine.
 It makes me glowy, and it leaves not even a little bit of a trace of residue.
 The glow is REAL.
 Like I put it on, and I don't even need a highlighter."

 "It is extremely frustrating finding a sunscreen that doesn't make my brown skin look ashy.
-Most physical sunscreens contain zinc oxide or titanium dioxide that leave a white cast.
-For this reason, I generally stay away from physical sunscreens and opt for ones with oxybenzone and avobenzone.
+Most physical sunscreens contain zinc oxide or titanium dioxide which leave a white cast.
+For this reason, I generally stay away from physical sunscreens and opt for chemical sunscreens with oxybenzone and avobenzone.
 Don't judge me!
-This one from Glossier is one of my favorites because it doesn't leave any sticky residue."